Japan Ranks 7-Eleven Owner core Industry, Complicating Takeover - UrduPoint

 Japan Ranks 7-Eleven Owner 'core' Industry, Complicating Takeover

-Tokyo, (APP - UrduPoint / Pakistan Point News - 13th Sep, 2024) The Japanese finance ministry on Friday designated the parent company of 7-Eleven a "core" industry in a move that could make a takeover by Canadian rival Couche-Tard more difficult.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 13th Sep, 2024) The Japanese finance ministry on Friday designated the parent company of 7-Eleven a "core" industry, a move that could make a takeover by Canadian rival Couche-Tard more difficult.

-Other entities rated "core" in Japan include manufacturers in the nuclear, rare earths and chip industries, as well as cybersecurity and infrastructure operators.
+Other entities rated the same in Japan include manufacturers in the nuclear, rare earths, and chip industries, as well as cybersecurity and infrastructure operators.

-Last week Seven & i -- Japan's biggest retailer, which owns the global 7-Eleven convenience store chain -- rejected an initial buyout offer from Alimentation Couche-Tard (ACT).
+Last week Seven & i -- Japan's biggest retailer and owner of the global 7-Eleven convenience store chain -- rejected an initial buyout offer from Alimentation Couche-Tard (ACT).

 The Japanese company said the proposal, which roughly matched its market value of around $40 billion, "grossly undervalues" its business and could face regulatory hurdles.

-Such a purchase, mooted since August, would be the biggest ever foreign takeover of a Japanese firm.
+Such a purchase, mooted since August, would be the biggest foreign takeover of a Japanese firm.

 The finance ministry included Seven & i in a regular update on national security classifications of various companies.